-- (a) Has not provided the information needed to establish the eligibility of the school district, or elected not to apply for its Part B allotment, under Part B of the act; - (b) Is unable to establish and maintain programs of FAPE that meet the requirements of this part; - (c) Is unable or unwilling to be consolidated with one or more school districts in order to establish and maintain the programs; or - (d) Has one or more students eligible for special education who can best be served by a regional or state program or service delivery system designed to meet the needs of these students. - (2)(a) In meeting the requirements in subsection (1) of this section, the OSPI may provide special education and related services directly, by contract, or through other arrangements.
+- (c) Is unable or unwilling to be consolidated with one or more school districts in order to establish and maintain the programs; or - (d) Has one or more students eligible for special education who can best be served by a regional or state program or service delivery system designed to meet the needs of these students. - (2)(a) In meeting the requirements in subsection (1) of this section, the OSPI may provide special education and related services directly, by contract, or through other arrangements. - (b) The excess cost requirements of WAC 392-172A-01075 do not apply to the OSPI. - (3) The OSPI may provide special education and related services in the manner and at the location as the OSPI considers appropriate.
+The education and services must be provided in accordance with this chapter.

-- (b) The excess cost requirements of WAC 392-172A-01075 do not apply to the OSPI. - (3) The OSPI may provide special education and related services in the manner and at the location as the OSPI considers appropriate.
-The education and services must be provided in accordance with this chapter. - WAC 392-172A-06095 State agency eligibility.
-Any state agency that desires to receive a subgrant for any fiscal year for Part B funding must demonstrate to the satisfaction of the OSPI that: - (1) All children with disabilities who are participating in programs and projects funded under Part B of the act receive FAPE, and that those children and their parents are provided all the rights and procedural safeguards described in this part; and - (2) The agency meets the other conditions of this subpart that apply to school districts.
+WAC 392-172A-06095 State agency eligibility.
+Any state agency that desires to receive a subgrant for any fiscal year for Part B funding must demonstrate to the satisfaction of the OSPI that:

+- (1) All children with disabilities who are participating in programs and projects funded under Part B of the act receive FAPE, and that those children and their parents are provided all the rights and procedural safeguards described in this part; and - (2) The agency meets the other conditions of this subpart that apply to school districts.

-STATE PROCEDURES--MONITORING--ENFORCEMENT AND STATE PROGRAM INFORMATION
+STATE PROCEDURES--MONITORING- ENFORCEMENT AND STATE PROGRAM INFORMATION

-- WAC 392-172A-07000 Methods of ensuring services.
-(1) OSPI must ensure that an interagency agreement or other mechanism for interagency coordination is in effect between each noneducational public agency described in this section and the OSPI, in order to ensure that all services that are needed to ensure FAPE are provided, including the provision of these services during the pendency of any dispute under (c) of this subsection.
-The agreement or mechanism shall contain: - (a) An identification of, or a method of defining, the financial responsibility of each agency for providing services to ensure FAPE to students eligible for special education.
-The financial responsibility of each noneducational public agency, including the state medicaid agency and other public insurers of students eligible for special education, must precede the financial responsibility of the school district. - (b) The conditions, terms, and procedures under which a school district must be reimbursed by other agencies. - (c) Procedures for resolving interagency disputes (including procedures under which LEAs may initiate proceedings) under the agreement or other mechanism to secure reimbursement from other agencies or otherwise implement the provisions of the agreement or mechanism. - (d) Policies and procedures for agencies to determine and identify the interagency coordination responsibilities of each agency to promote the coordination and timely and appropriate delivery of services described in subsection (2)(a) of this section.
+WAC 392-172A-07000 Methods of ensuring services.
+(1) The OSPI must ensure that an interagency agreement or other mechanism for interagency coordination is in effect between each non-educational public agency described in this section and the OSPI, in order to ensure that all services that are needed to ensure FAPE are provided, including the provision of these services during the pendency of any dispute under (c) of this subsection.
+The agreement or mechanism shall contain:

+- (a) An identification of, or a method of defining, the financial responsibility of each agency for providing services to ensure FAPE to students eligible for special education.
+The financial responsibility of each non-educational public agency, including the state medicaid agency and other public insurers of students eligible for special education, must precede the financial responsibility of the school district. - (b) The conditions, terms, and procedures under which a school district must be reimbursed by other agencies. - (c) Procedures for resolving interagency disputes (including procedures under which school districts may initiate proceedings) under the agreement or other mechanism to secure reimbursement from other agencies or otherwise implement the provisions of the agreement or mechanism. - (d) Policies and procedures for agencies to determine and identify the interagency coordination responsibilities of each agency to promote the coordination and timely and appropriate delivery of services described in subsection (2)(a) of this section. - (2)(a) If any public agency other than an educational agency is otherwise obligated under federal or state law, or assigned responsibility under state policy or pursuant to subsection (1) of this section, to provide or pay for any services that are also considered special education or related services such as, but not limited to, assistive technology devices and services, related services, whether provided as specially designed instruction or related services; supplementary aids and services, and transition services that are necessary for ensuring FAPE to students eligible for special education, the non-educational public agency must fulfill that obligation or responsibility, either directly or through contract or other arrangement pursuant to subsection (1) of this section.